 TriCity Electrical can help you calculate what you need based on the size of your home as well as the equipment in your home.

 Assessing your Electrical Service Panel

 Sizing your circuits according to the load is another very important thing to consider during renovations.
 Adding more load to your electrical system as you renovate your kitchen, or mechanical equipment may require you to upgrade your (existing) electrical system.
 Make sure to check how many available circuits your electrical panel has because there may be a need to add an extra panel to contain more circuits that your new kitchen requires.

 If you’re concerned about your electrical panel or the condition it’s in, there are options available to repair rather than replace the existing panel.
 If you’re constantly resetting circuit breakers or replacing fuses, it may be the circuit needs attention and the breaker is doing exactly what it’s supposed to.
-If your main breaker or main fusses are occasionally requiring resetting or replacing, it means your electrical service size is too small.
-Or if you panel is making annoying buzzing sounds it’s in need of repair or replacement.
+If your main breaker or main fuses are occasionally requiring resetting or replacing, it means your electrical service size is too small.
+Or if your panel is making annoying buzzing sounds it’s in need of repair or replacement.
 A close look by an electrician can solve issues and answer some unknown questions or concerns.

 Wiring for New Devices

 The latest technology, Wi-Fi devices, are programmable to work in ways that the wiring in your home won’t allow without running new wires.
-Although Wi-Fi devices are much more expensive than standard dimmers, they can save some cost in your budget if you don’t have to repair ceilings or walls in order to get the wiring where you need it.
+Although Wi-Fi devices are much more expensive than standard devices, they can save some cost in your budget if you don’t have to repair ceilings or walls in order to get the wiring where you need it.

 New Light Fixtures